brianjp07/brewhaha/README.md

 ==>Choose Deliver
 You will be directed to a page where there is a list of orders. !!!!!!CAMERON AND RYAN ADD YOUR STUFF HERE!!!!!!

+##Testing
+Testing was done completely manually by all members for their individual parts.
+There were no automated tests cases because this process was more easily tested manually.